Solemensis/choose-your-side/README.md

 # choose your side
- choose your side, a fun example-practice project i made by getting bored
+ choose your side, a fun example-practice project i made by getting bored - https://solemensis.github.io/choose-your-side/

+ * non responsive for now